-Forty-four years ago today, members of the Manson Family, under orders from their leader Charles Manson, committed one of the most terrifying crimes in American history when they broke into the Los Angeles home of pregnant actress Sharon Tate and savagely murdered her and four of her houseguests.
-While much has been written about the gruesome crime and its Machiavellian mastermind, author Jeff Guinn’s new biography Manson: The Life and Times of Charles Manson takes a new look at one of America’s most notorious killers, revealing untold details of his life from the people who knew him, including Manson’s sister and cousin.
+On August 9, 1969, members of the Manson Family, under orders from their leader Charles Manson, committed one of the most terrifying crimes in American history when they broke into the Los Angeles home of pregnant actress Sharon Tate and savagely murdered her and four of her houseguests.
+While much has been written about the gruesome crime and its Machiavellian mastermind, author Jeff Guinn’s biography Manson: The Life and Times of Charles Manson takes a look at one of America’s most notorious killers, revealing untold details of his life from the people who knew him, including Manson’s sister and cousin.

 Once we’re familiar with the real story of Charles Manson’s life, it isn’t at all shocking that in 1969 he orchestrated mass murder.
 What’s surprising is that it took him so long.